Dana Porter Library, Room 251C

 Welcome to Library Accessibility Services!

-Students registered with AccessAbility Services, Needles Hall 1401, are invited to enjoy quiet study in a fully accessible, scent-free environment at the Adaptive Technology Centre, located on the main floor of the Dana Porter Library, LIB251.
+Students registered with AccessAbility Services, and students with a Library Accessibility Services plan are invited to enjoy quiet study in a fully accessible, scent-free environment at the Adaptive Technology Centre, located on the Dana Porter Library's main floor, LIB251.

-Engage yourself in our diverse range of services, technology, and workstations to help you research and study more effectively.
+Engage yourself in a wide range of accessibility services, technology, equipment, and workstations to help you research and study more effectively.

 What is a disability?